Walls of Jerusalem

 There is no public transport to the Walls of Jerusalem National Park.
 From the airport, you can book a transfer through a private transfer company or hire a car and drive yourself.

 Pre-book either option.
-RAW Travel can book a private transfer for you (additional cost) or you can book directly.
 We List transport operators in our guide who can assist with providing transport to the Mersey Forest Road carpark.

 If you live in Tasmania and have your own car, or are hiring a car in Tasmania then your car can be left in a carpark while you are walking the track.
 The carpark is located off the Mersey Forest Road, near Lake Rowallan.
 From there you will then need to walk into the park entrance on foot which is a 30-minute uphill walk.